 AwardWallet receives compensation from advertising partners when you visit our site, click on a link, when you are approved for a credit card, or when an account is opened.
 Terms Apply to the offers listed on this page.
 Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.
 Offers for Bank of America cards mentioned in this post have been updated as of 06/11/2025

-Offers for the Atmos™ Rewards Ascent Visa Signature® card, Hawaiian Airlines® World Elite Mastercard® and Ink Business Preferred® Credit Card are not available through this site.
+Offers for the Atmos™ Rewards Ascent Visa Signature® card, Citi® / AAdvantage® Executive World Elite Mastercard® and Hawaiian Airlines® World Elite Mastercard® are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

 Hawaii is a one-of-a-kind destination offering the warmth and exotic experience of a trip to the South Pacific without the hassle and expense of international travel.
 At the same time, 2,000 miles separate the Hawaiian Islands from the U.S. mainland, so flights to Hawaii can be expensive.

-Thankfully, there are multiple ways to use points, miles, and perks to book flights to Hawaii.
-And, if you're looking for the best deal using points and miles to fly to Hawaii, we've got it below.
+Thankfully, there are multiple ways to leverage points and miles to help offset the cost.
+And, if you're looking for the best deal on flights to Hawaii, we've got it below.

 Page Contents

-- Fly From the West Coast to Hawaii for 10,000 Alaska Points
+- Alaska Airlines: Fly to Hawaii for 10,000 Atmos Rewards Points

-- Fly West Coast to Hawaii for 12,500 Air Canada Aeroplan Points
+- Air Canada: Fly to Hawaii for 12,500 Aeroplan Points

 - Beware When Using American, Delta, or United Miles for Hawaii Flights